U.S. liberal groups push congressional Democrats on Iran nuclear bills

 WASHINGTON U.S. progressive groups rallied on Thursday to persuade Democratic senators not to support a bill giving Congress a vote on a nuclear deal with Iran, echoing the White House's insistence that the measure could blow up delicate negotiations.

-Supporters say they are close to a veto-proof majority of 67 senators behind a bill from Republican Senator Bob Corker and Democratic Senator Robert Menendez giving Congress the opportunity to approve or reject sanctions relief in an Iran nuclear deal.
+Supporters say they are close to a veto-proof majority of 67 senators supporting a bill drafted by Republican Senator Bob Corker and Democratic Senator Robert Menendez giving Congress the opportunity to approve or reject sanctions relief in an Iran nuclear deal.

-The Senate Foreign Relations Committee is scheduled to vote on the bill on April 14.

 In their letter, the liberal groups noted that they represent millions of activists around the country who have raised "tens of millions of dollars" to turn out voters and help elect Democrats.

-"We urge you to support the diplomatic process, and ensure that Democrats don’t deliver the Republicans the votes they need to override a presidential veto of diplomacy-killing legislation and begin yet another war of choice in the Middle East," they wrote.

-Credo organized a petition specifically targeting Senator Charles Schumer, the No. 3 Democrat in the Senate, who backs the bill.
+Separately, Credo organised a petition specifically targeting Senator Charles Schumer, the No. 3 Democrat in the Senate, who has come out in favour of the bill

 The petition reads, "Tell Sen. Chuck Schumer: Don’t lead Senate Democrats into war with Iran."
-It had been signed by more than 70,000 people by Thursday afternoon.
+It had been signed by more than 44,000 people by Thursday morning.

-Some Democrats have been coming out against Corker-Menendez.
-On Wednesday, Nancy Pelosi, the Democrats' leader in the House, said she opposed it.

-Democratic Senator Barbara Boxer asked Corker to delay the bill until after international negotiations have concluded.

 (Reporting by Patricia Zengerle; Editing by Jonathan Oatis)